Infineon/high-side-switch/docs/sw-frmwk/arduino/arduino-api.rst

 Arduino API
 ===========

-- will be replaced by code reference -
+TODO - will be replaced by code reference